Color legend layer

 automatic mode (

 %g), which picks the best representation depending on the value’s magnitude.

-The format string also gives you explicit control over the output precision, i.e., the number of digits that
+The format string also gives you explicit control over the displayed numeric precision, i.e., the number of digits that

 appear after the decimal point.
 Use